hangryfix/hangryfix.github.io/index.md

 <h2 id="overview">Overview</h2>
 <p>There are many restaurant review sites (i.e. Yelp), but students often crave a specific food item rather than a genre or restaurant.</p>
-<p>Hangry Fix is a way for UHM students to publicize, rate, and search for specific food items.
+<p>hangryFIX is a way for UHM students to publicize, rate, and search for specific food items.
 Ratings will revolve around food items rather than overall restaurant quality, service, etc.</p>
 <p>Users can also allow email and SMS notifications on their account on new locations for selected foods.</p>
 <div>
 <a href="http://hangryfix.meteorapp.com/#/"><button>Go to App</button></a>